-The sources of such chemicals are the large factories, smoke from the vehicles, chimneys and burning of wood.
+The main sources of such chemicals are large factories and smoke from vehicles, chimneys, and the burning of wood.

 The nutrients taken by the plants are then transferred to the consumers that depend on these plants.
 Hence a soil consisting of contaminants will not only affect the plants growing on the soil but it will also indirectly harm the entire food chain.

 Read More From Soapboxie

 Causes of Soil Pollution

 Soil pollution is mainly caused by the release of industrial waste.
 This waste is directly incorporated into the soil by large industries and factories.
 Soil pollution is also caused by human acts as mining and deforestation etc.

 More than 75% of the earth’s surface is covered with water and more than half of the total population of earth’s species reside in water.